pins/SONiC/doc/pins/p4rt_app_hld.md

 ## Configuring P4RT Application

-The P4RT application is configured at the start up by reading the P4RT and certs flags from CONFIG_DB.
+The P4RT application is configured at the start-up by reading the P4RT configuration from the CONFIG_DB.
 If no valid config exists in CONFIG_DB, it uses the default values.
-The configs can be added to the CONFIG_DB either manually (by adding to config_db.json) or through gNMI, as it can be different for users.
+The configuration can be added to the CONFIG_DB either manually (by adding to config_db.json) or through gNMI, as it can be different for users.

-The example below shows how configs can be added in config_db.json
+Below is an example of adding P4RT configuration to config_db.json.
+It initializes the P4RT application with the default configuration (which can be omitted).
+The user can modify this block based on their environment settings.

 ```
 "P4RT": {